TrustLLMeu/trustllm-envs/llm-foundry-env/README.md

 1. SSH onto a CPU-focused supercomputer such as JUWELS Cluster for CPU tasks.
-1. Preprocess the validation data, tokenizing it and converting it to the binary format used by llm-foundry.
+1. Preprocess the validation data, tokenizing it and converting it to the binary format used by LLM Foundry.
 Here is an example assuming you're on JUWELS Cluster:

    ```shell